 Uses: I like to add cinnamon to my smoothies, yogurt, and hot cereal.
 I also like to cook with cinnamon in savory Moroccan dishes.

-Uses: I use Cayenne (or chili peppper) when flavoring Mexican dishes and more commonly in my chili recipes.
+Uses: I use Cayenne (or chili pepper) when flavoring Mexican dishes and more commonly in my chili recipes.

 Uses: I like to sprinkle fennel seeds on top of my roasted chicken and roasted veggies.
 I also like to drink it as a tea.

-Uses: Mint Tea is my go-t0 digestive remedy in the summer months because it’s a cooling herb (I prefer ginger or fennel in the winter).
-Mint is also excellent added to smoothies and salads as well as a garnishment on more savory dishes.
+Uses: Mint tea is my go-to digestive remedy in the summer months because it’s a cooling herb (I prefer ginger or fennel in the winter).
+Mint is also excellent added to smoothies and salads as well as a garnishment on more savory dishes, like curries.